-If the potential contribution of the Q-AOX pathway in the ROUTINE-state would be compensated for by increased CIII-CIV pathway flux after addition of SHAM, then the mixed Q-AOX and CIII-CIV pathways would give rise to biphasic hyperbolic oxygen kinetics, with a contribution of the high-affinity CIII-CIV pathway and the low-affinity Q-AOX pathway.
+If the potential contribution of the Q-AOX branch in the ROUTINE-state would be compensated for by increased Q-CIV flux after addition of SHAM, then the mixed Q-AOX and Q-CIV fluxes would give rise to biphasic hyperbolic oxygen kinetics, with a contribution of the high-affinity Q-CIV branch and the low-affinity Q-AOX branch.
 Taken together, our results provide evidence against a contribution of AOX to ROUTINE-dark respiration in wt12 cells under the presently applied culture conditions.
-Oxygen kinetics provides a fast and simple method for detection of AOX and CIV activities in dark respiration of living microalgal cells, extending our current understanding of the different $O_2$ affinities of the two pathways in these organisms and their possible effects on the bioenergetics and metabolism of the cells.
+Oxygen kinetics provides a sensitive and fast method for detection of Q-AOX and Q-CIV contributions to dark respiration in living cells.
+This kinetic approach is based on the difference of $O_2$ affinities of the two pathway branches, which will extend our understanding of the bioenergetics and physiology of all types of cells harbouring AOX and CIV.